 Property Prices and Utilities

-Property prizes are relatively low in some countries, or so it may seem.
+Property prices are relatively low in some countries, or so it may seem.
 However, cheap accommodation may not be up to the standards you are used to.
 Some of the most expensive locations for expats, such as for example Angola’s capital Luanda in Southern Africa, are so high up in the ranks precisely because accommodation that meets the security and living standards of expatriates are so rare.
-And in cities like Tokyo or Hong Kong, spacious housing is rather rare.
-Ultimately, you will be forced to invest a lot more than you planned to.
+And in cities like Tokyo or Hong Kong, spacious housing is generally hard to find.
+Ultimately, you might be forced to invest a lot more than you planned to.

 Once you have found the right place for yourself and your family, find out how to get it connected to utilities.
 There is often one central company which is responsible for all utilities or your landlord might be the one taking care of any utility contracts.
 Internet and telephone services are important as well, not only for you to stay in contact with friends and family back home.
 Most companies have package offers which allow you to get a landline telephone and internet connection at your home for a monthly fee.
 Depending on the speed of your internet connection, you might also be able to get your television through the same provider.
 No matter the exact services you are utilizing, however, make sure to shop around to get the deal that suits you best.